 Several years ago, I lost 30 pounds (14 kg) by using the Mediterranean diet and walking on a treadmill almost every day for an extended time.
 The diet included healthy eating, but the treadmill was tedious and boring.
 I did burn calories and lost weight.
-But, I gained much of the weight back over the years and find it harder to drop as time goes on.
+But, I gained much of the weight back over the years and found it harder to drop as time went on.
 Luckily, that’s where the sport of snowshoeing comes in to support me, both for the body and the mind.

 Improves Cardiovascular Health

 Speaking of physical health, snowshoeing has a multitude of physical health benefits.
 Snowshoeing may seem just like walking (and it is for the most part).
-However, breaking trail in fresh snow is tough!
+However, breaking trail in fresh snow is challenging!
 As an aerobic activity, snowshoeing will get your heart pumping, which speeds up blood flow to your muscles and lungs.
 This increase in blood flow results in more oxygen and increases your body’s efficiency.
 So over time, aerobic activities result in longer, healthier lives.